WCGA-Murdoch/Database-Tutorials/Barley.md

 #### a.
 Barley Pangenome phase 2 assemblies

 Including genome assemblies and annotations from 76 barley accessions.
-Detailed accession list can be seen [here](/info/pangenome_accessions.md)
+Detailed accession list can be seen in [Pangenome accessions](/info/pangenome_accessions.md)

 ##### b.
 Australian Barley assemblies

 Including genome assemblies and annotations from 22 Australian Barleys.
-Detailed accession list can be seen [here](/info/AUbarley_accessions.md)
+Detailed accession list can be seen in [Austrlian barley accessions](/info/AUbarley_accessions.md)

 ### 2. Genetic variants